This page contains affiliate links to products. We may receive a commission for purchases made through these links at no extra cost to you

 Humira is different than most medications which have generic counterparts.
 Humira belongs to a class of drugs called biologics.
 The cells of microorganisms, humans or animals are programed to produce a biological drug.
 That biologic drug is usually a protein or other complex structure.

 Due to the fact that Humira is created in this way and not by chemicals in a lab, there is no way to create an exact generic replica.
-Therefore, a generic swooping in as soon as the patent expires is not possible for Humira
+7 Intriguing Facts about Humira Generics and Biosimilars covers this in more detail.

 Since you can’t easily reproduce an exact replica, the FDA has created a new class of products called biosimilars.
 Generic drugs are exact replicas of the original.
 An exact copay of the brand biologic drug is not possible with a biosimilar because it is made in a living cell.